stubbscroll/evolve-script/readme.txt

 - script struggles with blubber (oil production)

 bugs:
-- when spawning government change modal an additional empty modal might spawn
-- empty espionage modal can spawn which must be dismissed manually
 - in market and storage tabs there's sometimes garbage on the bottom
 - script overbuilds on mars which isn't supposed to happen
 - trading in MAD: sometimes sticks to titanium routes for too long and doesn't